matikucharski/AmazonCognitoTest/README.md

 Then run npm install & npm run build - app is bundled and ready.
 Open index.html in browser to see it working.

+For some reasons it doesn't work in Chrome.
+It works in FF though.